 How to deal with a Moody Husband: Bring On the Fun

 Time alone can be helpful, but time together can also turn his frown upside down.
 Go ahead and distract him with something fun!
 Hit the bowling alley or arcade, watch funny YouTube videos or a laugh out loud comedy and cuddle on the coach.

 You could also spend the day at an amusement park riding the roller-coasters, go for a bike ride together, whip up your favorite meal, put on your favorite song and dance in the kitchen, or just have a good-old make out session.
 Whatever floats your boats and gets his mind off his troubles!

 Know When to Hold ‘em and When to Fold ‘em

 Do you have a question for Gregg?
-Visit Gregg’s website and ask one question for just $25!
+You can ask him a question for just $25!
+Click here – Ask a Dating Expert.
 That’s right, you can get an answer to the pesky situation you are in without full-price coaching!
 It’s quick, it’s private, and can help get your relationship back on its feet in no time.
 Gregg will personally answer your questions within 24 hours (sometimes sooner) and will provide one follow up question for clarification.